The Bulldog Lab mix is a cross between the popular Labrador Retriever and the English Bulldog.

 But what about exercise?

 The Bulldog and the Labrador are quite different when it comes to their exercise needs.
+So, owners should look at their individual puppies and use their judgement, or speak to their vet if unsure.

 Short walks and a game of tug-of-war are enough to keep this breed in shape.